oveja87/mongoDB-exercise/README.md

 # Example of a tweet crawler with mongo.db, node.js, leaflet.js and d3.js

-1. Crawl Tweets via Twitter API and save them in files (Exercise 1)
+1. Crawl Tweets via Twitter API and save them in files
-2. MongoDB (Exercise 2)
+2. MongoDB
-3. Visualization (Exercise 3)
+3. Visualization
 4. Installation
 5. Contributors

 ##1.
-Crawl Tweets (Exercise 1)
+Crawl Tweets
-We realized our tweet crawler with the help of [node.js](http://nodejs.org/).
+We realized the tweet crawler with the help of [node.js](http://nodejs.org/).
 The basic node app is created with [express](https://github.com/visionmedia/express)
 To acces the Twitter API from node.js, we used the Twitter API Client [twit](https://github.com/ttezel/twit), which supports both the REST and Streaming API.
 To get an access token for the API, we registrated an app on [dev.twitter.com](https://dev.twitter.com).